 Please describe which learners are considered ‘out-of-education’ in the country

-• drop-out;
+• drop-out

-In addition to the international ELET indicator, Italy quantifies the phenomenon of early school leaving at national level, from the National Student Registry data, which collects a lot of information relating to each learner attending the Italian school system for administrative purposes.
-The National Student Registry was established by legislative decree 15 April 2005 n.
-76; subsequently, ministerial decree n.
+In addition to the early leaving from education and training (ELET) international indicator, Italy quantifies the phenomenon of early school leaving, at national level, from the data of the National Student Registry.
+This collects a lot of information and data relating to each learner attending the Italian school system, for administrative purposes.
+The National Student Registry was established by legislative decree April 15th 2005 n.76; subsequently, ministerial decree n.
 74/2010 gave full implementation and defined the characteristics and methods of data acquisition.
-The main purpose of the Registry is to establish a monitoring tool to provide contrast to early school leaving in Italy.
+The main purpose of the Registry is to establish a monitoring tool to provide information on early school leaving in Italy.

 • pupils attending school who interrupt their attendance without a valid reason before the end of the year (dropping out during the year) - ISCED 2;